 Directors are elected to serve until the next annual meeting of stockholders and until their successors are elected and qualified.
 Currently there are four seats on our board of directors.
+The Company is actively pursuing additional Directors with deep experience and strategic reach.
+This is an ongoing process, and we intend to add up to three additional Directors.

-Currently, our Directors are not compensated for their services.
-Officers are elected by the Board of Directors and serve until their successors are appointed by the Board of Directors.
+Currently, our Directors are not compensated for their services, and officers are elected by the Board of Directors and serve until their successors are appointed by the Board of Directors.
 Biographical resumes of each officer and director are set forth below.

 MARK D. SCHMIDT.
 Mr. Schmidt became our Chief Executive Officer on July 1, 2008.
 Mr. Schmidt was been our President, Chief Operating Officer and Director since May 2003.
 From December 1999 until December 2002, Mr. Schmidt was a founder and executive of Home Director, Inc., the IBM Home Networking Division spin-off company and a public company.
-Mr. Schmidt is a former IBM executive with over 15 years of consumer marketing, business management and venture startup experience.
+Mr. Schmidt is a former IBM executive with over 25 years of marketing, business management and venture startup experience.
 Mr. Schmidt graduated Summa Cum Laude with a Bachelor of Science Degree in Engineering from North Carolina State University and earned an MBA Degree from the Fuqua School of Business at Duke University.